 - No Twisting when Cutting: When using a cookie cutter, do not twist around just press the cutter down the lift the excess dough so that you will end up with only the cut pieces.
 Then use a spatula to lift and move it to the try.
 If you are cutting it to wedges or squares, do not use a serrated knife, use tools that have smooth edge, and just the same, press the knife down to make a cut, do not cut moving back and forth like you are using a saw.
 Twisting creates a seal on the side of the biscuit thus preventing it to rise.

-- 8 ounces by weight all-purpose flour (about 1 3/4 cups) plus 1/4 cup as needed to flour the surface
+- 1 3/4 cups all-purpose flour– plus 2 tablespoon on the side as needed to flour the surface

-- 1/4 cup + 2 tbsp white sugar (If you do not like it sweet, reduce sugar to 1/4 cup)
+- 1/4 cup + 2 tablespoon granulated Sugar (If you do not like it sweet, reduce sugar to 1/4 cup)

-- Egg wash: 1 egg beaten with 2 tsp milk or water to brush biscuit before baking.
+- Egg wash (optional): 1 egg beaten with 2 tsp milk or water to brush biscuit before baking.

 - Preheat oven to 400ºF and line a baking sheet with parchment paper.

 - Dry Ingredients: In a large bowl, whisk the flour, sugar, baking powder, baking soda and salt.

 - Add Butter: Cut the butter into the flour mixture with a pastry blender or a large cheese grater.
 Add pumpkin puree and mix until it forms a coarse crumbs.
 Add raisins and mix.